GUVSWMD

 Cell Phones

 Cell phones can be reused or recycled through national programs.
 Several programs give a percentage of proceeds to charities.
+They may also be recycled with batteries

 • Collective Good~ www.collectivegood.com, (770) 856-9021